EventStore/EventStore/docs/operations.md

 :::

 ::: tip
 The redactor is not an offline tool.
-The EventStoreDB server must be running as the redactor needs to communicate with it to obtain information about the events to be redacted and to also replace the chunk files with the redacted ones.
+The EventStoreDB server must be running, as the redactor needs to communicate with it to obtain information about the events to be redacted and replace the chunk files with the redacted ones.
 :::

 ### How the redactor works

 The redactor follows these steps:

-1. Establish a connection to the database via a unix domain socket located in the database directory
+1. It establishes a connection to the database via a unix domain socket located in the database directory.

-2. Fetch information about the events to be redacted from the server via an RPC call.
+2. It then fetches information about the events to be redacted from the server via an RPC call.
 This information includes the chunk file the event is in and the event's position in the chunk.

-3. Build up a list of chunk files containing events to be redacted
+3. A list is built of chunk files containing events to be redacted.

 4. For each chunk in the list:
-    - copy it to a file with a .tmp extension in the database directory
+   - It is copied to a file with a .tmp extension in the database directory.
-    - redact the event(s) in the .tmp chunk file
+   - The requested event(s) are redacted in the .tmp chunk file.
-    - atomically switch the .tmp chunk into the database via an RPC call on the server.
+   - The .tmp chunk is atomically switched into the database via an RPC call on the server.

 ## Backup and restore

 Backing up an EventStoreDB database is straightforward but relies on carrying out the steps below in the correct order.